Engin-Boot/capture-behavior-of-a-visit-counter-TwinkalParmar-16/needs-tech.md

 ## Scenario: Reconcile counts if the sensor is offline for a while

-- Given : Sensor is offline for sometime.
+- Given : Sensor is offline for a while.
 - When: During visitors are visiting.
 - Then: Store the count of visitor before the sensor is offline.
           Store the count of visitor after the sensor is offline.